2021 Carnivals are not yet confirmed

 Getting from The Old Oaks to the carnival

 Most routes into Glastonbury town are closed off by 5pm, so it’s important to get into town early if you want a parking space.
-Following the success of the Carnival Coaches in 2019, we’ll be organising these again in 2020 to ferry our guests into town (£8.50 per head), so that they can really enjoy the carnival atmosphere, have a glass or two of the local tipple and not worry about driving or where to park the car.
+Following the success of the Carnival Coaches for the past few years, we’ll be organising these again in 2021 (Covid19 permitting) to ferry our guests into town, so that they can really enjoy the carnival atmosphere, have a glass or two of the local tipple and not worry about driving or where to park the car.

 Book early for Glastonbury Carnival